LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Introduction

 \section{Introduction}

 Mathematical reasoning represents a great challenge in artificial intelligence, with broad applications across automated theorem proving, mathematical problem solving, and scientific discovery~\citep{ahn2024large}.
-Recently, significant strides have been made by Large Language Models (LLMs) like GPT-4~\citep{achiam2023gpt} in general mathematical tasks involving arithmetic or geometric problem-solving~\citep{cobbe2021training, Easy-to-Hard-Generalization, ying2024internlmmath}.
+Recently, significant strides have been made by large language models (LLMs) like GPT-4~\citep{achiam2023gpt} in general mathematical tasks involving arithmetic and geometric problem-solving~\citep{cobbe2021training, Easy-to-Hard-Generalization, ying2024internlmmath}.
 However, complex mathematical reasoning remains challenging, especially at the Olympiad-level benchmarks such as AIME~\citep{AIME}.
-One intuitive way is to break the complex problem-solving solutions into step-by-step thoughts, known as reasoning paths, as shown in Chain-of-Thought (CoT)~\citep{wei2022chain}.
-Although prompt-based methods can directly construct such reasoning paths, they remain limited in efficiency and accuracy.
-As a result, researchers have begun exploring search-based optimization algorithms to enhance the generation of effective reasoning paths.